datacamp/Market-Basket-Analysis-in-python-live-training/README.md

 	- Set expectations about Q&A.

 **Data Preparation**
-- Discuss Brazilian e-commerce dataset
+- Discuss Brazilian e-commerce dataset.
 - Import data using `pd.read_csv()`.
 - Define transaction and itemset.
 - Identify transactions in dataset using `pandas`